The two worlds are closer than you think.

 Noel is a hip hop head.
 He doesn’t say it outright, but his references of J Dilla and Cam’ron speak for themselves.
 Cody is learning to produce from their buddy Spock, who is already making a name for himself in the electronic world.
 They talk about 6ix9ine’s rise and fall and have serious talks about the implications of idolizing controversial yet talented artists like XXXTentacion.
 Although you would never expect it, hip hop interjects itself as it is the greatest contributor in popular media.

 With such a soft spot for hip hop, it was only a matter of time before they started creating.
 Hence, Locals Only, their debut EP under the group name TMG.
 The ridiculously hilarious, yet on-brand project is stylistically similar to that of Lil Dicky.
-Noel can low-key rap his ass of and Cody holds his own and kills it with co-production (along with Spock).
+Noel can low-key rap his ass off and Cody holds his own and kills it with co-production bring us that thick chobi bass (along with Spock).
 Their songs aren’t puns or planned to surround their viral moments, but they aren’t trying to be taken too serious – as they are first and foremost comedians.
 Unlike Supreme Patty, they can perform and have sold out a nationwide tour, and unlike Bhad Bhabie and Donald Glover, they don’t need to shed their past ventures before taking on a new one.